ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Regression.md

 <div id="hv-chart-1"></div>

 ## Results

+<div id="altair-chart-2"></div>

-The map below shows the actual count of NPS sites by state, compared to the predicted values of the model.
+The maps above shows the actual count of NPS sites by state, compared to the predicted values of the model.
+The model predicts well for most states, except Arkansas, Ohio, and Massachusetts.
+In these cases, the model overpredicted the count, predicting site counts that were higher than the actual counts.

+Next, the percent error of each state is mapped out.

+<div id="altair-chart-3"></div>